-- breaching the duty of loyalty to the corporation or its shareholders; - - failing to act in good faith; - engaging in intentional misconduct or a known violation of law; - - obtaining an improper personal benefit from the corporation; or - paying a dividend or approving a stock repurchase that was illegal under applicable law.
+- its shareholders; - - failing to act in good faith; - - engaging in intentional misconduct or a known violation of law; - - obtaining an improper personal benefit from the corporation; or - paying a dividend or approving a stock repurchase that was illegal under applicable law.
 Transocean-Delaware's certificate eliminates the monetary liability of a director to the fullest extent permitted by Delaware law.